 E. Lease Liabilities (69500–69599)

-To identify costs associated with principal and interest payments on GASB 87 lease arrangements.
+To identify costs associated with principal and interest payments on lease arrangements.

 F. Subscription-Based Information Technology Arrangements (SBITA) (69600-69699)

-To identify costs associated with principal and interest payments on GASB Statement No. 96-Subscription-Based Information Technology Arrangements (SBITA) (GASB 96) arrangements.
+To identify costs associated with principal and interest payments on Subscription-Based Information Technology Arrangements.
+(SBITA)

 G. Right to Use Public-Private and Public-Public Partnerships (PPP) (69700-69799)

-To identify costs associated with principal and interest payments on GASB Statement No. 94-Public-Private and Public-Public Partnerships and Availability Payment Arrangements (GASB 94).
+To identify costs associated with principal and interest payments on Public-Private and Public-Public Partnerships and Availability Payment Arrangements.

 XVI.
 Other Post-Employment Benefits (OPEB) and Pension (6A000–6A099)

-To identify costs associated with OPEB, other post-employment expense, and pension expenses-NB.
+To identify costs associated with OPEB, other post-employment expenses, and pension expenses-NB.

 XVII.
-Employee Settlement Payments
+Settlement Payments

+In accordance with MCA 2-6-1032, “all money paid by the state pursuant to a settlement or compromise must be consistently coded in the statewide accounting, budgeting, and human resource system (SABHRS) so that when the code or codes are reviewed, a complete list of all settled claims is provided.”

+Employee Settlements

-As required by Executive Order No. 6-2019, employee settlement payments should be recorded consistently in SAHBRS.
+Employee settlement payments should be recorded consistently in SAHBRS.
 To ensure employee settlement payments are recorded consistently statewide, the following guidance should be followed:

 Payments are to be made in the SABHRS HR system using code SET, as some payments may be subject to payroll taxes and reporting; and

-In the rare event that a payment cannot be made in the SABHRS HR system, code the voucher in SABHRS Financials to account 62813A.
+In the rare event that a payment cannot be made in the SABHRS HR system, code the voucher in SABHRS Financials to one of the following accounts:

-XVIII.
+61115 – Settlement

+62813A – Employee Settlements

+67702 – Employee Settlement Tort (issued by RMTD)

+B. Settlements Not Involving Employees

+The following account codes are to be used for all settlements excluding part A above:

+62813B – Settlements paid to attorneys, representatives, or other entities outside the State of Montana

+62873 – Non-monetary settlement expense

+67136 – Structured settlements permanent/partial

+Settlements and compromises exceeding $10,000 must be reported on the transparency website per MCA 2-6-1032 (as updated by HB 358 of the 2021 Legislative session).
+To accomplish this requirement, agencies must submit an “HB 358 Settlements” form in Service Now each time a settlement or compromise exceeds the above amount.
+The State Information Technology Services Division at DOA administers the settlement reporting process.

+XIII.
 Statewide Standard of Accounting for Information Technology (IT)

 Following a statewide standard of accounting for recording IT will assist in more accurate and uniform reporting of IT costs statewide.
-These expenses include operating, equipment and intangible asset, and debt service costs that directly relate to IT.
+These expenses include operating, equipment, intangible assets, and debt service costs that directly relate to IT.
 Personal services costs directly related to IT are recorded by properly assigning IT job codes in the SABHRS HR system.
-Related expenditures, such as indirect costs, overhead, or personal services that do not exclusively relate to IT should not be recorded in these IT expense accounts.
-See Appendix A–IT Expense and Job Codes, subsections A through C, for detail pertaining to these IT expense accounts and job codes.
+Related expenditures, such as indirect costs, overhead, or personal services that do not exclusively relate to IT, should not be recorded in these IT expense accounts.
+See Appendix A–IT Expense and Job Codes, subsections A through C, for details pertaining to these IT expense accounts and job codes.

 Appendix A-IT Expense Accounts and Job Codes